 - Remove distracting lighting.

 To help ensure employees are comfortable to do their work, a proper workplace needs ergonomically designed furniture.
-Employees often experience chronic pain and other health issues from sitting all day and experiencing discomfort caused by bad office chairs.
+Employees often experience chronic pain points and other health issues from sitting all day and experiencing discomfort caused by bad office chairs.
 To help your team stay healthy and comfortable, you need to:

 - Provide ergonomic office chairs and desks.
 Consider standing desks and treadmill desks as well.